Sophia Chichester

-Sophia Chichester (née Ford; 1795–1847) was a patron of religious and political unorthodoxy.
+Sophia Catherine Chichester (née Ford; 7 August 1795 – 29 April 1847) was an English patron of religious and political unorthodoxy.
 She supported the work of reformers including Robert Owen and Richard Carlile, and was president of the British and Foreign Society for the Promotion of Humanity and Abstinence from Animal Food.
-Along with her sister, Georgina Welch, she has been described as 'a unique case of upper-class female radicalism in early Victorian England.'
+Along with her sister, Georgina Welch, she has been described as "a unique case of upper-class female radicalism in early Victorian England."

-Life
+Biography

-Sophia Catherine Ford was born on 7 August 1795, the fifth of eight children, to Sir Francis Ford (1758–1801) and Mary (née Anson).
-Sophia married Colonel John Palmer Chichester (1769–1823), who owned the Arlington Court estate in north Devon.
-John Chichester died the following year, leaving Sophia wealthy and independent.
+Sophia Catherine Ford was born in London on 7 August 1795, the fifth of eight children, to Sir Francis Ford (1758–1801) and Mary (née Anson; 1763–1837).
+Her father owned estates and slaves in Barbados.
+He was appointed a baronet in 1793 after being elected to parliament for Newcastle under Lyme.
+Her mother, was the daughter of George Anson of Shugborough, Staffordshire, and Mary, the daughter of the first Lord Vernon.
+Following her father's death in 1801, the children's uncle, Thomas Anson, who became a viscount in 1806, assumed guardianship of the Ford children.

+In 1822, she married Colonel John Palmer Chichester (1769–1823), who owned the Arlington Court estate in north Devon.
+Her husband died the following year, leaving Sophia wealthy and independent.
 She joined her sister, Georgina Welch, at Ebworth Park, an estate owned by Georgina's husband.
 Together, and in accordance with their financial means, the women were able to exercise significantly more agency than many at the time.

 Georgina was separated from her husband, and a shared dissatisfaction with the existing marriage laws was a driving force behind both women's unorthodoxy.
-The sisters 'began to cultivate unorthodox prophets, preachers, and political subversives, protecting their privacy while dispensing gifts of money by letter.'
+The sisters "began to cultivate unorthodox prophets, preachers, and political subversives, protecting their privacy while dispensing gifts of money by letter."
 Mystic and reformer James Pierrepont Greaves became close to Sophia and Georgina, and was a guest at Ebworth Park.
 Sophia gave Greaves £100 a year, and supported Alcott House, the utopian community he had founded in 1838.
 She remained a major benefactor of the community until her death in 1847.